madurmanov/algorithms/structures/signlyLinkedList.md

 # Singly Linked List

-Singly Linked List is a data structure consisting of a sequence of nodes, where each nodes contains value (actual data stored in the node) and pointer (reference to the next node).
+Singly Linked List is a data structure consisting of a sequence of nodes, where each nodes contains value (data stored in the node) and pointer (reference to the next node).
 The key feature of a singly linked list is that it doesn't provide direct access to elements via an index.
 Instead, elements are accessed sequentially, starting from the head node.

 ## Characteristics